free-unife/networks-lab/README.md

 ## Status of art
-All the material in this repository is "as-is", i.e: it has not yet been reprocessed to be clear and usable.
-Since there are quite a lot of files, and the fact that this is a repository with the least priority among all, the processing may take a long time.
+All the material in this repository is "as-is", i.e: it has not yet been reprocessed to be clear (it is mosly in italian language) and usable (some code may not be working and it is sometimes messy).
+We did our best anyway (and it was quite successful), since we worked with Arch Linux (and derivative distibutions) while it was advised to use CentOS, because some tools were already present and configured (see the `bind-sdb` case as an example).

+Enjoy :)

-## Wiki contributions
+## Arch Linux wiki contributions
 The following is a list of Arch Linux wiki pages contributed because of this
 course:
 - [Dovecot](https://wiki.archlinux.org/index.php?title=Dovecot&diff=prev&oldid=370632)